 Bottom line?
 The process of canonization was a tedious process that evolved over a very long time and even when it was “canonized,” not every Jewish or Christian sect agreed.
 To believe otherwise is to be naive to the inner workings of both Judaism, early Christianity, and human nature itself.
 It was a very messy process; divinely inspired, I believe, but a mess nonetheless.

-Ultimately, looking back, the process of canonization can be trusted as there were very real protocols and standards by which each of the books were chosen or not chosen.
+Ultimately, looking back, the process of canonization can be trusted as there were very real protocols and standards by which each of the books was chosen or not chosen.
 And there were very real reasons why certain Apocryphal books were not chosen to be part of the canon (those reasons are beyond the scope of my response and deserve their own space).
 Those that have studied the progression and the development of the Protestant Bible would find it very difficult to say that the final results of such a process cannot be trusted just because they were “mere” men making those decisions.
 The Creator put His entire plan of reaching the world into the hands of 12 “mere” men.
 Moses and the prophets were also just men but they were used by Yahweh to accomplish His will.
 We can be assured that if His mission was put into the hands of mere men with great success, His very Word would also be trusted to men that would be steered by the Holy Spirit to arrive at His desired destination.

 In the end, I personally completely support the 66 books of what we call the “Bible” (the Book).
-None other can truly be called “inspired” as Yeshua Himself validates the OT canon from His own words (Luke 24:44).
+No other can truly be called “inspired” as Yeshua Himself validates the OT canon from His own words (Luke 24:44).
 But I also believe, like many of the early Jews and Christians, that there is much to learn from the Apocrypha and other extra-biblical books.
 But I will agree with the early framers that believed those works should only be reserved for the mature who are already so familiar with the inspired Writ that other parallel works could be digested as a healthy supplement.

 (1)-R.K.
 Harrison, The Origins of the Bible, 1992, pg.
 84